DroneBridge/RPiKernel/README.md

 1. Rename the provided config files for both architectures to `.conf` depending what kernel you are building.
 2. `KERNEL=kernel` or `KERNEL=kernel7`
 3. `make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- menuconfig` to configure the kernel for your needs
+4. Compile the kernel using `make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- zImage modules dtbs -j 8` where 8 is your CPU core count
-4. Use the correct location of your mounted SD card/DroneBridge patitions (see raspberrypi.org docs).
+5. Use the correct location of your mounted SD card/DroneBridge patitions (see raspberrypi.org docs).
 We use `/dev/sddx` here:

 ```bash
 mkdir mnt